 Yes.
 New students enrolling at Kirkwood directly from high school are required to attend an orientation even if they have earned college credit while in high school.
 Orientation is important to your success as a student and provides you with a comprehensive introduction to Kirkwood.
 In addition to assistance with advising and registration, you will be introduced to campus resources and student activities, and you'll make connections with other new students.

-If I enroll only in online courses, am I required to attend an orientation session?
+If I will be completing an online degree, am I required to attend an orientation session?

 Yes.
-If you enroll only in online courses, you are not required to attend an on-campus orientation, but are encouraged to do so, if possible.
+If you applied for an online degree (Liberal Arts, Management, or Water Technology), you can either attend an on-campus orientation or an online orientation.
+However, you are encouraged to attend one in person, if possible.
 Orientation provides a comprehensive introduction to Kirkwood, including assistance with advising and registration, and an introduction to campus resources and services.
-If you are enrolling only in online courses and cannot attend an on campus orientation, you should contact the Distance Learning department at firstname.lastname@example.org.
+If you are currently in an online degree program and cannot attend an on-campus orientation, please visit www.kirkwood.edu/onlineorientation.

 If you believe you have a special circumstance that would prevent you from attending orientation, such as living out of state, participating in study abroad, or another unusual circumstance, you should contact your department or program to discuss options for registering for classes.
 Please note that summer sports or work conflicts are not generally considered a special circumstance.
 Department contact information is listed below.